TheOldHook/DND-AutoTrader/README.md

 Contributing
-We welcome contributions from the community.
+We welcome contributions.
 If you find a bug, have a feature request, or want to contribute in any way, please open an issue or create a pull request.

-License
+This is far from perfect, but the time you find yourself using on selling items that stack up in your inventory is a lot.

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+I also want to point out that you are most likely not going to get banned using this software but use at your own risk.

 <p align="center">
-  Made with ❤️ by TheOldHook
+  Made by TheOldHook
 </p>
 ```